Felipe Luciano: Work with the Young Lords Party

-As for Luciano's role in the group in particular, editor of Puerto Rican Poetry: An Anthology from Aboriginal to Contemporary Times, Roberto Márquez writes that, "He was instrumental in its success in promoting an agenda of militant direct action and community empowerment, ethnic pride, and civil rights, which fought against the discriminatory typecasting of “Puerto Ricans as a community of rural immigrants.'”
+As for Luciano's role in the group in particular, editor of Puerto Rican Poetry: An Anthology from Aboriginal to Contemporary Times, Roberto Márquez writes that, "He was instrumental in its success in promoting an agenda of militant direct action and community empowerment, ethnic pride, and civil rights, which fought against the discriminatory typecasting of "Puerto Ricans as a community of rural immigrants.'"
 Nevertheless, Luciano's time with the Young Lords did not end smoothly.
 He was "ousted" from his role as chairman in 1970 after being charged by the group's central committee (Pablo Guzman, Denise Oliver, Juan Gonzalez, and David Perez) with "male chauvinism, unclear politics, political individualism and lack of development."
 Although Luciano was considered welcome as a general member of the organization following the ousting, his involvement ultimately declined.

-Today, however, he recalls his time with the Young Lords with fondness and pride, especially in relation to its significance as a site of Black Latinx power and visibility.
+Today, however, he recalls his time with the Young Lords with fondness and pride, especially in relation to its significance as a site of Afro-Hispanic power and visibility.
 In fact, he evoked his time in the Young Lords in response to more recent ideas of African-American/Latinx conflict, saying "We had Afros.
 We wore Dashikis.
 We were friends with Muslims.
 And one third of the party was African-American!
-So this notion that we can’t celebrate each other’s culture, or fight in each other’s revolution is false."
+So this notion that we can't celebrate each other's culture, or fight in each other's revolution is false."
 Editors of The Afro-Latin@ Reader: History and Culture in the United States, Juan Flores and Miriam Jiménez Román agree, writing "The ascendancy of the Young Lords Party in the late 1960s attests to the participation of Latin@s in the African American Civil Rights and Black Power movements and to the first generalized affirmation of Blackness among young Puerto Ricans born in the United States."